hugoalmeida264/pup-u14-al/README.md

 - Improve documentation at the code level with comments.

-- resolve "Warning: Could not retrieve fact fqdn" @puppet provisioning
+- Resolve "Warning: Could not retrieve fact fqdn" @puppet provisioning